Apply Now

-Registration is now open for the 2026 Ethnobotany Immersion.
+Registration is now open for the 2026 Ethnobotany Immersion!
+Click the “Apply” button to submit an application.
 You must submit an application to be considered.
-You can apply by clicking the button at the bottom of this page.
-We will contact you within 48 hours of receiving the application.
+We will contact you within two days of receiving the application.

 Guest Instructors: Reisha Beck and Gabe Garms

-Over the course of the 10 months, we'll study plants at every stage of their growth cycle and how they interact with all of the other elements in the ecosystem around them (the soils/soil life, invertebrates, wildlife etc).
-We'll learn how to make plant based medicines, personal care products, baskets, primitive tools and how to preserve and store all of our food/medicine once it's been harvested.
+Over the course of this 10 month immersive experience, we will study and identify plants at every stage of their growth cycle, and discover how they interact with all of the other elements in the ecosystem around them (soil, invertebrates, wildlife, etc…).
+We'll learn how to make plant based medicines, personal care products, baskets, and primitive tools.
+Techniques will also be demonstrated for the preservation and storage of all of our food/medicine once it has been harvested.
+All participants will get to go home with various tinctures, salves, and fermentation starter cultures (and if you don’t know what any of those things are we will teach you)!

 Here are some of the topics that will be covered: